MAIN-PROJECT-2023/Trainig/README.md

 #  Chatbot Training

-**Get ready to build an intelligent conversational partner!** This project focuses on training a chatbot using [TensorFlow](https://www.tensorflow.org/),frework.
+**Get ready to build an intelligent conversational partner!** This project focuses on training a chatbot using [TensorFlow](https://www.tensorflow.org/) framework.

 ##  Quick Start